flaneurette/Trufflehog-Powershell-Scanner/README.md

 # Trufflehog Powershell Scanner
 A powershell script to scan all **a users entire github repos** with trufflehog for Windows 11+, with a Python server to display results.
 If secrets are found, they are labeled with a red color.

+## Uses
+This is mainly useful to scan **your own github repos**, in case you left any secret on there by accident.
+Better to find them yourself, then wait for the bad guys to find them instead.

 # Requirements

 - Docker on Windows.